kiwihodl/Seed-E/seed-e/README.md

 > **🚨 Production Requirement**: Current implementation uses mock Lightning invoices with "pending payment" status.
 For production, Lightning payments must be atomic - either payment succeeds and key is immediately purchased, or payment fails and key remains available.
 No "pending payment" state should exist in production.

+## 🔒 **Critical Security Information**

+### **Hashed xpub Storage**

+**No database contains plain text xpubs.** All extended public keys are hashed using HMAC-SHA256 with a server secret before storage.
+Even if the database is compromised, the actual xpubs remain secure.
+Only hashed values are stored and transmitted.

+### **Master Key Requirements**

+**This platform is NOT for users who cannot handle basic key backup.** Both clients and providers must securely backup their master keys.
+If you cannot properly backup a simple master key, you are in the wrong business and should use an ETF or custodial backup service instead.

+**Requirements:**

+- **Providers**: Must securely store their signing keys and master keys
+- **Clients**: Must backup their master keys for wallet recovery
+- **No Custodial Service**: This is a non-custodial platform - you control your keys
+- **Self-Service**: Users are responsible for their own key management

+**If you cannot meet these basic requirements, this platform is not for you.**

 ## 🛠 Technical Stack

 - **Frontend**: Next.js 15, TypeScript, Tailwind CSS